Tobacco 21: Canada

 A similar organization, named Tobacco21.ca, has advocated increasing the smoking age in Canada to 21.
 On March 1, 2020, Prince Edward Island became the first Canadian province to raise its smoking age from 19 to 21.
+Prince Edward Island has also implemented legislation prohibiting the sale of flavored tobacco and flavored vaping products, with the exception of tobacco-flavored or unflavored products.
+In addition, the retail sale of electronic smoking devices is restricted to tobacconist shops.